cyrilou242/ftcc/README.md

 pip install -r requirements.txt
 ```

-Reproduce: with whole training dataset maintained in memory (`dataset_prefixed` mode).
+### Reproduce: with training dataset maintained in memory (`dataset_prefixed` mode).
 Recommended to compare performance with the *gzip method*, or with setups that can afford to maintain the whole training dataset in memory (eg small dataset).
 ```
 python main.py -s -1
 ```
+This will train and evaluate for 30 models, so this takes some time - around 40 minutes on commodity hardware.
+The slow evaluation is caused by the AmazonReviewPolarity dataset that has 400000k.
+See how to select the dataset, compressors, cpc and size constraint below.

-Reproduce - with unbounded model size (`size_unbounded_optimized`).
+### Reproduce - with compressed dictionary (`size_unbounded_optimized`).
 Recommended to compare performance with setups that can't afford to keep the whole training data in memory (big datasets, memory constraints or interested by the "learning" side of compression).
 ```
 python main.py -s 0
 ```

-This will train and evaluate for 30 models, so this takes some time - around 40 minutes on commodity hardware.
+This will train and evaluate for 30 models.
+Training takes some time with this mode because the dictionary is compressed.
-The slow evaluation is caused by the AmazonReviewPolarity dataset that has 400000k.
+This should take around 4 hours on commodity hardware.
 See how to select the dataset, compressors, cpc and size constraint below.

+### Run specific configurations
 Run on specific datasets
 ```
 python main.py -d AG_NEWS -d IMDB